NFL on Christmas Day

-The NFL has typically scheduled games on Christmas Day, December 25, if it falls on a Saturday, Sunday, or Monday.
-When Christmas Day falls on a Saturday, then it would just be part of the normal slate of the handful of Saturday NFL games held during the final weeks of every regular season.
-If Christmas Day falls on a Sunday, then the normal slate of Sunday afternoon games is instead played on Saturday, Christmas Eve, and one of the Christmas Day games will include the standard Sunday Night Football telecast.
-When Christmas Day falls on a Monday, the normal slate of Sunday afternoon games is still played on Christmas Eve, and Monday Night Football on Christmas night, but the Sunday Night Football telecast has been moved to either Monday afternoon or to Saturday, December 23.
-There have been rare instances of Christmas Day games held on a Friday and Christmas Eve games on a Thursday.
+Generally when Christmas Day falls on a Thursday, the day's games will include the standard Thursday Night Football broadcast.
+When Christmas Day falls on a Sunday, it will likewise include the standard Sunday Night Football telecast, but the normal slate of Sunday afternoon games is instead moved to Saturday, Christmas Eve.
+If Christmas Day falls on a Monday, the normal slate of Sunday afternoon games is still played on Christmas Eve, and the normal Monday Night Football broadcast is still on Christmas night, but the Sunday Night Football telecast has been moved to either Monday afternoon or to Saturday, December 23 (with up to two games on both of those days).

 History

 Early years

 In the earliest days of professional football, the season typically ended near the end of November (marquee games were often played on Thanksgiving) or in the first week of December, depending on the team; exhibition games would then be held in the winter.
 Once league schedules were standardized in the 1930s, the NFL Championship Game was typically held in mid-December.
 The 1943 NFL Championship Game, played on December 26 of that year because of scheduling complications brought on by World War II, was the first regulation NFL game to be played on or after Christmas.

 From 1943 until the 1970 AFL-NFL Merger, the NFL regular season usually ended in mid-December, with the NFL Championship Game being held on the Sunday two weeks later.
 If that Sunday fell on Christmas Day December 25, the league preferred to move it to the following day, Monday, December 26; this rescheduling occurred for both the 1955 and the 1960 championship games.

-The American Football League compensated differently: the 1960 championship game was moved back by a full week, being played on New Year's Day 1961, with Christmas Sunday being an off-week.
+The American Football League (AFL) compensated differently: the 1960 championship game was moved back by a full week, being played on New Year's Day 1961, with Christmas Sunday being an off-week.
 (The NFL's 1966 championship game was also held on Sunday, January 1, 1967, two weeks after the end of the regular season.)
 New Year's Day was an available day since the college bowl games are moved back to Monday, January 2 in years in which January 1 falls on a Sunday.
 The AFL had scheduled the 1966 championship game for Monday afternoon December 26, but when the two leagues agreed to merge in 1970 and play a "World Championship game" starting with the 1966 season, the AFL game was moved back to Sunday, January 1.